-Located in the suburban community of Kendall, Devon Aire Elementary provides for the educational needs of 972 students, including standard curriculum students, English for Speakers of Other Languages (ESOL) students (14.7%), students who qualify for free/reduced lunch (31%), Students with Disabilities (SWD), and Gifted students (17%).
-Curricular offerings include an Academic Excellence Program, both content and self-contained Gifted programs, and Inclusion classrooms in grades 1, 3, and 4.
+Located in the suburban community of Kendall, Devon Aire K-8 Center provides for the educational needs of 1084 students, including standard curriculum students, English for Speakers of Other Languages (ESOL) students (15.8%), students who qualify for free/reduced lunch (34.2%), Students with Disabilities (SWD), and Gifted students (20.2%).
+Curricular offerings include an Academic Excellence Program, both content and self-contained Gifted programs, and Inclusion classrooms in all grades.
 In an effort to enhance our cultural arts and music offerings, a strings program is also offered.
 Additionally, the Before and After School Care programs effectively meet the child care and enrichment needs of this community.

-Given instruction using the Sunshine State Standards, students in grades 3-5 will maintain or increase their reading skills, as evidenced by 89% of the students achieving level 3 or higher, on the 2006 administration of the FCAT Reading Test.
+Given instruction using the Sunshine State Standards, students in grades 3-6 will maintain or increase their reading skills, as evidenced by 91% of the students achieving Level 3 or higher, on the 2007 administration of the FCAT Reading Test.

-Given instruction using the Sunshine State Standards, students in grades 3-5 will maintain or increase their mathematics skills as evidenced by 90% of the students achieving level 3 or higher on the 2006 FCAT Mathematics Test.
+Given instruction using the Sunshine State Standards, students in grades 3-6 will maintain or increase their mathematics skills as evidenced by 90% of the students achieving Level 3 or higher on the 2007 FCAT Mathematics Test.

-Given instruction using the Sunshine State Standards, students in grade 4 will maintain or improve their writing skills as evidenced by 92% of the students scoring 4.0 on the 2006 administration of the FCAT Writing Plus Test.
+Given instruction using the Sunshine State Standards, students in grade 4 will maintain or improve their writing skills as evidenced by 90% of the students scoring 3.5 on the 2007 administration of the FCAT Writing Plus Test.

-Given instruction using the Sunshine State Standards, students in grade 5 will improve their science skills as evidenced by meeting or exceeding the District mean scale score on the 2006 FCAT Science Test.
+Given instruction using the Sunshine State Standards, students in grade 5 will improve their science skills as evidenced by 70% of the students scoring Level 3 or higher on the 2007 FCAT Science Test.

-Given the school wide emphasis on parental and community involvement, the school will demonstrate a 5% increase in parental and community involvement as evidenced by comparing the volunteer hourly logs of the 2004-2005 and 2005-2006 school years.
+The school will demonstrate a 5% increase in parental and community involvement as evidenced by comparing the parent attendance logs of the 2005-2006 and 2006-2007 school years.

-Given an emphasis on a safe and orderly environment, student average daily attendance will improve as evidenced by a .5 increase during the 2005-2006 school year as documented by the 2005-06 attendance reports.
+Given an emphasis on a safe and orderly environment, student average daily attendance will improve as evidenced by the average attendance rate meeting or exceeding 96% for the 2006-2007 school year as documented by the 2006-07 Miami-Dade County Public Schools Percentage of Attendance Report.

-Given an emphasis on the use of technology in education, a technology cohort of teachers will receive professional development in the area of technology, as evidenced by a 1.2 point increase on the STaR profile question pertaining to 'Professional Development'.
+Given an emphasis on the use of technology in education, a technology cohort of teachers will receive professional development in the area of technology.
+The knowledge will be applied in thier daily classrooms developing a paperless curriculum as evidenced by the utilization of computers by their students.